New Insights on Target Speaker Extraction

-Temporal average pooling is applied on the frame-wise features $\widetilde{\bm{E}}_o$, such that an utterance-wise speaker embedding vector, represented by $\bm{E}_o \in \mathbb{R}^{N \times 1}$, is obtained.
-Note that the speaker embedding vector $\bm{E}_o$ is \textit{time-invariant} and it is broadcasted over the different time-frames in the fusion layer in (\ref{fusion}).
+Temporal average pooling is { then} applied { to} the frame-wise features $\widetilde{\bm{E}}_o$, such that an utterance-wise embedding vector, represented by $\bm{E}_o \in \mathbb{R}^{N \times 1}$, is obtained.
+Note that, in this case, the embedding vector $\bm{E}_o$ is \textit{time-invariant}, and it is broadcasted over the different time frames in the fusion layer in (\ref{fusion}).